OpenTechSchool/python-flask/core/form-submission.md

 This gets a little complicated, so we'll go through it line-by-line:

 	@app.route('/signup.html', methods = ['POST'])

-We apply a _decorator_ to the signup function, saying that we want it to be used for `/signup.html`.
+We apply a _decorator_ to the signup function, saying that we want it to be used when the browser requests `/signup.html`.
 It will accept the HTTP _POST_ method, which you can see is mentioned in the HTML form element as `method="post"`.

 	def signup():
 	    email = request.form['email']